-Consequently, it is vital for you to contact an experienced NJ criminal defense attorney who can help you keep your criminal record clean, keep you out of prison, and defend your legal rights.
+A charge of aggravated assault can stem from many common scenarios.
+A person may have been trying to defend himself or another person, or protecting his property.
+Other times it can be the result of tempers just flaring up.
+Whatever the reason, it is vital to contact an experienced NJ criminal defense attorney who can help keep your criminal record clean, keep you out of prison, and defend your legal rights.

 What is Aggravated Assault?

-According to N.J.S.A.
-2C:12-1(b), there are eleven ways you can be found guilty of aggravated assault:
+According to penal code N.J.S.A.
+2C:12-1(b), there are 11 ways a person can be found guilty of aggravated assault:

-- If you cause or attempt to cause serious bodily injury to another individual purposely, knowingly, or under circumstances manifesting an extreme indifference to the value of human life
+- Cause or attempt to cause serious bodily injury to another individual purposely, knowingly, or under circumstances manifesting an extreme indifference to the value of human life

-- If you cause or attempt to cause—either purposely or knowingly—bodily injury to another person with a deadly weapon
+- Cause or attempt to cause—either purposely or knowingly—bodily injury to another person with a deadly weapon

-- If you recklessly cause bodily injury to another person with a deadly weapon
+- Recklessly cause bodily injury to another person with a deadly weapon

-- If you knowingly (and under circumstances that manifest an extreme indifference to the value of human life) point a firearm at or in the direction of another person, whether you know it is loaded or unloaded
+- Knowingly (and under circumstances that manifest an extreme indifference to the value of human life) point a firearm at or in the direction of another person, whether the accused knew it is loaded or unloaded

-- If you commit simple assault against any of the following people during the scope of their employment:
+- Commit simple assault against any of the following people during the scope of their employment: